yhkwok326/CS506_final-/README.md

 Here, we developed a simple brain MRI classifier that tests a deep learning model on new brain images.
 Our tool processes MRI scans to highlight ventricle features and predicts whether a scan indicates Non-Demented, Very Mild, Mild, or Moderate dementia.

-To evaluate the model's performance on a new dataset (consisting of unseen brain scan images, confirmed to be distinct from our training set using perceptual hashing), first download the ZIP file containing brain MRI images from this [Kaggle dataset zip file 1](https://www.kaggle.com/datasets/borhanitrash/alzheimer-mri-disease-classification-dataset/data?select=Alzheimer+MRI+Disease+Classification+Dataset) and [Kaggle dataset zip file 2](https://www.kaggle.com/datasets/lukechugh/best-alzheimer-mri-dataset-99-accuracy/data)
+To evaluate the model's performance on a new dataset (consisting of unseen brain scan images, confirmed to be distinct from our training set using perceptual hashing), first download the ZIP file containing brain MRI images from this [Kaggle dataset](https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset).